-In 1964, actress Virginia McKenna and her husband, actor Bill Travers, went to Kenya to make and star in what would become a wildlife classic, Born Free.
+In 1964, actress Virginia McKenna OBE and her husband, actor Bill Travers MBE, went to Kenya to make and star in what would become a wildlife classic, Born Free.
 The film was based on Joy Adamson's best-selling book of the same name – the extraordinary tale of how she and her husband George raised Elsa, an orphaned lion cub, before releasing her into the wilderness of Kenya.

 Learning about the plight of wild animals during the making of the film was a life-changing experience for Virginia and Bill, who went on to make a number of wildlife films and documentaries together, including An Elephant Called Slowly with a young wild-caught elephant calf called Pole Pole.
 After filming, Pole Pole was gifted to London Zoo by the Kenyan government despite Virginia and Bill’s protests.
 Years later, Virginia and Bill went to the zoo to visit Pole Pole.
 Seeing her distress, they launched a campaign for her release but Pole Pole died in 1983, aged just 16.

-Pole Pole’s death led Virginia and Bill to become tireless campaigners for animal welfare and conservation.
+Pole Pole’s death led Virginia, Bill and Will to become tireless campaigners for animal welfare and conservation.

 “Making Born Free in Kenya had a tremendous impact.
 Bill and I learned to love lions and love Africa.
 Guided by George and Joy we began to understand how every animal is individual and that wild animals belong in the wild.